dileep-p/myblog/content/blog/2017-03-06-Setup-ranger-with-HA.markdown

 ![Mysql RDS instance](/images/rancher-mysql.png)

-* *Once the Ranger Server is UP, Login to those servers and run the below command:*
+* *Once the Rancher Server is UP, Login to those servers and run the below command:*

 ```